Onesso/RentRight/README.md

             7.  navigate to app/unit/views.py and impliment the TagViewSet to perform the CRUD functionalities to Tags
             8. Create a mapping url in the unit/urls.py

+            continuation

+            9.  write test to update our tag. this is written inside test_tag_api.py
+            10. impliment the update functionality, navigate to unit/views.py and update the class